Ricard0Contreras/CoLadge/README.md

 # CoLadge
-Git clone this repo with HTTPS and use your local git install to push remote changes
+Git clone this repo with HTTPS and use your local git install to push remote changes Cooper Krantz